matt2718/colorado-qb/README.md

   "Quizbowl" should only be when quoting (e.g. "as Bob once wrote, 'Quizbowl is awesome!'") or in proper names (e.g. "Missouri Quizbowl Alliance").

-* Never write in first person singular, except in blog posts (and even then, try to avoid it).
+* Never write in first person singular.
 You are writing on behalf of Colorado Quiz Bowl; if you need to speak in the first person, use "we".

 * When referring to an *non-specific* person, use they/them/their.
 I'm not trying to force my views about gender-neutral language on anyone else; I'd